Chapter 30 : Labour relations, grievances and adjudication

-Once a postdoctoral fellow enters into a conflict resolution process with the Centre de prévention et d’intervention en matière de harcèlement (the harassment prevention and intervention centre), the time limits for the grievance procedure shall be placed on hold until the Vice Rector reaches a decision.
+Once a postdoctoral fellow enters into a conflict resolution process with the Centre de prévention et d’intervention en matière de harcèlement (the harassment prevention and intervention centre), the time limits for the grievance procedure shall be placed on hold until the Vice-President reaches a decision.

 For the adjudication of any grievances arising under this agreement, four (4) adjudicators have been identified by the Parties: Nathalie Faucher, Denis Gagnon, Denis Provençal and Denis Tremblay, selected on a rotating basis.

 Notwithstanding the foregoing, if none of the adjudicators mentioned above are available within twelve (12) months to resolve the grievance, the Parties shall request that the Minister responsible for Labour name an adjudicator to resolve the grievance in accordance with the provisions of the Labour Code.

 The adjudicator’s fees and expenses shall be paid in equal shares by the Employer and the Union.